nkalupahana/baseline-landing/_posts/2024-01-16-what-is-journaling.md

 permalink: /blog/journaling-for-mental-health
 ---

 Journaling has been an important part of personal development and mental health care for centuries.
-In this blog post, we'll be talking about the essence of journaling, its benefits for mental health, practical tips for getting started, and specific prompts to help those dealing with depression and anxiety.
+In this blog post, we'll be talking about the essence of journaling, its benefits for mental health, and some practical tips for getting started.

 ## What is journaling?